yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-21-matrix-notation.md

 \mathbf{Ab} \odot \mathbf{A}
 $$

 (Agreed, the notation for this exercise was a bit unclear.
-I would in fact strongly discourage you from using such notations without first being cristal clear about the nature of every object involved and whatever it is you are talking about.)
+I would in fact strongly discourage you from using such notation without first being crystal clear about the nature of every object involved and whatever it is you are referring to.)

 </details>